Great African Empires, Part 4: Philosopher Kings of the Sahara

 But despite all these apparent shortcomings, Aksum’s wealth in gold was legendary.

 Like the Kushites before them, the Aksumites sat atop seemingly infinite gold and iron mines — and their powerful navy controlled the main sea routes between India and Rome.

 The Aksumites also owned vast numbers of salt mines — which might not seem like a huge deal to us today; but the Aksumites reaped a fortune from table seasoning.
 (Salt was also a popular meat-preserving packing material in the ancient world, which made it even more in-demand.)

 For all their acknowledged wealth and influence, the Aksumites left very few written records of their history — and none at all of their very earliest periods.
 Archaeologists disagree about where they came from; whether they were invaders or indigenous people, and how their culture related to that of the Kushites.

-Starting to see how under-studied ancient Africa is?
+Are you beginning to see how absurdly under-studied ancient Africa is?